 Granted- I could just bike without an electric motor, but getting to work with speed and not being sweaty has its advantages.

-At this stage, I’d also like to point out that the cost of car ownership is much more than the cost of petrol at the gas station.
-So if you’re interested in doing a calculation to see how much your commute costs per day- remember to add car maintenance, insurance, and other expenses as well as petrol.
+At this stage, I’d also like to point out that the cost of car ownership is much more than the cost of petrol at the gas station hence if you’re interested in doing a calculation to see how much your commute costs per day- remember to add car maintenance, insurance, and other expenses as well as petrol.

 With an e-bike (or any bike really) you can avoid having to sit in traffic during peak times.
 Let me rephrase that- you can avoid being traffic during peak work times.

-With a bike, you can fly past all the traffic, and take routes on cycleways and down narrow paths that are not accessible to you 2-tonne dinosaur exploding metal transport box.
+You can fly past all the traffic with a bike and take routes on cycleways and down narrow paths that are not accessible to you 2-tonne dinosaur exploding metal transport box.

 Traffic adds about an extra 15 to 20 minutes to my commute in my car when I leave during peak hours- so rather than a 10-minute drive to work- the trip takes me between 25 to 30 minutes.
 That extra time spent being traffic is dead time.
 Sure- I listen to podcasts during that time- but it’s still a waste.